Sup2point0/Assort/Yu-Gi-Oh!/cards/readme.md

 # Cards

+All the custom cards I’ve created.[^create] Of course, this is nowhere near complete, since tracking every single card I’ve made would take a little too much effort; nevertheless, most of the major archetypes I’ve created are here.

+[^create]: ‘create’ here means either that the card exists (or did exist at some point) on [DuelingBook<sup>↗</sup](https://duelingbook.com), or that I’ve either come up with the card name and envisioned some effects it would have (as is the case with most cards in the [Stranded Saga](../lore/Stranded%20Saga/))

+> [!Tip]
-All the custom cards I’ve created (that have individual pages).
+> [Linked]() cards have their own individual pages.

 <br>